tripleee/SmokeDetector-wiki/Docs:-Creating-new-spam-checks.md

 You need to add a new entry to this array that describes your check.
 The general format of this dictionary is:

     {
-        'regex': "Include your regex here if it's a regex-based check", 'method': method_name,  # Pass the name of your method here if it's a method-based check, 'all': True,  # True if you want to scan all sites in the network, False otherwise, 'sites': [],  # If `all` is true, these sites are excluded; otherwise, they are the only sites to get scanned
+        'regex': r"Include your regex here if it's a regex-based check", 'method': method_name,  # Pass the name of your method here if it's a method-based check, 'all': True,  # True if you want to scan all sites in the network, False otherwise, 'sites': [],  # If `all` is true, these sites are excluded; otherwise, they are the only sites to get scanned